Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       ![](/img/components-split.jpg)

-      This is how I split up the interface to make reusable components.

-      The data structure that describes the product provides the front-end with the information it needs to decide which product configuration control needs to be rendered.

-      For example any product with colour customisation would use the same colour picker.
+      The data structure dictates which component to render, for example any product with colour customisation would use the same colour picker component.
 This format could then be scaled later to be used on any other vitsoe product.

-      This is not just much easier for developers to update and manage, it provides a consistent user experience.

       #### Optimisation